rod-dot-codes/spacex-demo/README.md

 ## Next Todo

-- Pre-load the images in the background after loading the Javascript - at the moment, it is quite janky when you scroll.
-Can you preload hints or img tags with a lower priority.
+- ~Pre-load the images in the background after loading the Javascript - at the moment, it is quite janky when you scroll.
+Can you preload hints or img tags with a lower priority.~ = *DONE!*
 - Create a continously deploying Github Action that caches the GraphQL pre-built and pre-rendered into the page to speed up the demo.